EngineersNeedArt/SoftDorothy-SharewareProjects/README.md

 The good news was that **Glypha II** ran fine — as did **Glider 4.0** when it shipped later that year.
 Something I did not know then was the degree to which C&G would test **Glider 4.0** on all the hardware they had available before pressing thousands of floppy discs.
 I need not have ben as anxious as I was.

+### Lastly

 Last year, for fun, I rewrote **Glypha** again to run on the Steam Deck, modern Mac OS, Windows.
 I called it <a href="https://store.steampowered.com/app/2318420/Glypha_Vintage/">Glypha: Vintage</a>.

+I have begun but not yet completed a follow-on to this repo, <a href="https://github.com/EngineersNeedArt/SoftDorothy-PublishedProjects">Soft Dorothy Software - Early Published Projects</a>.